 As a counselor, your primary concern is the flourishing of your counselees.
 This is your livelihood and passion.
 The largest factor in the success of counseling is the quality of resources a counselee has outside of counseling.
 The peer support resources on this site are designed so that they can be assigned to study with a trusted Christian friend to reinforce the work that is being done in counseling.
 They strive to be both clinically-informed and discipleship-focused so that they effectively bridge these two worlds of counseling and the church.
 “How do I get to know these resources well enough to use them effectively?”
 See point #2…

 2. Continuing Education

 Every year you have to get CEU credits to maintain your credentials.
-In cooperation with Southeastern Seminary, the mentor-level trainings are now approved for CEU credits (learn more here… coming soon).
+For counselors in the RDU area, we provide a certificate of completion toward CEU credits for our counseling seminars.
 Now, while getting the CEU credits you need, you can familiarize yourself with resources that help you (a) deepen counselee’s relationships with their faith community and increase your effectiveness by working within their existing faith constructs and (b) have another potential avenue for connecting isolated counselees with a sphere of social support if they are open to involvement in local church.

 3. Intersecting Faith and Practice

 Many Christians who serve in the mental health professions have had relatively few opportunities to explore the intersection of their personal faith and professional practice.
 Understanding this intersection better could (a) make your practice more fulfilling, increasing your longevity as a counselor, and (b) allow you to be more effective with your Christian counselees; recognizing this is a large demographic who often feels skeptical towards therapeutic professionals because their beliefs are not often understood.
 Because of this skepticism Christians benefit less than they could from counseling, which leads us to point #4.